 Thank you, sir.

-I'm uh calling in uh the as far as the direct question goes of where some of the fundamental problems are coming in and where the concept of uh essentially collateral damages come from.
+I'm calling in as far as the direct question goes of where some of the fundamental problems are coming in and where the concept of essentially collateral damage has come from.

-We've seen a complete abolition of personal responsibility, even as a businessman on the corporate level.
+We've seen a complete abolition of personal responsibility.

-Therefore, when you have a total totalitarian government, sorry, I'm a little nervous here.
+Therefore, when you have a totalitarian government, sorry, I'm a little nervous here.

 If you can make the point in that, can you do it?

-When you have a totalitarian government that gets absolutely uh no resistance from the general population, in fact, they actually support it either through moderation or lack of resistance, then they're no longer innocent bystanders.
+When you have a totalitarian government that gets absolutely no resistance from its general population, in fact, they actually support it either through moderation or lack of resistance, then they're no longer innocent bystanders.

-They're fund they're a fundamental aspect of the problem, and it goes into your whole points on moderate.
+They're a fundamental aspect of the problem, and it goes into your whole points on moderate.

 Interesting.